How to Winter-Sow Flowers and Which Seeds Work Best

 1. Just let nature do the work and let the seeds drop.
 Discover 20 self-sowing flowers.
 Or, scatter seeds where you would like them to grow.
 This works best for plants that dislike transplanting, including poppies, lupine, larkspur, bachelor buttons, and lunaria.
 I have also had great luck scattering poppy seeds over the snow in late winter.

 2. Or, after a killing frost, sow the seeds outside in a nursery bed where you can have more control of the surroundings and keep an eye on them easily.
 Once they are up and growing well, you can move them to their new locations next spring.
 I prefer this to scattering, especially when I have purchased the seeds rather than collected them.
 Don’t cover small seeds; just press them into the surface of the soil—well-drained, weed-free soil.
-Over-sow by about 20%.
+Over-sow by about 20 percent.

 3. If space in your garden is at a premium, you can start the seeds in pots outdoors.
 Just be sure to use pots that won’t crack over the winter.
 Again, do this after a killing frost but before the soil freezes solid.